Nuclear fuel: Accident tolerant fuels

 Accident tolerant fuels (ATF) are a series of new nuclear fuel concepts, researched in order to improve fuel performance under accident conditions, such as loss-of-coolant accident (LOCA) or reaction-initiated accidents (RIA).
-These concerns became more prominent after the Fukushima Daiichi nuclear disaster in Japan, in particular regarding light-water reactor (LWR) fuels performance under accident conditions.
+These concerns became more prominent after the Fukushima Daiichi nuclear disaster in Japan, in particular regarding LWR fuels performance under accident conditions.

 Neutronics analyses were performed for the application of the new fuel-cladding material systems for various types of ATF materials.

 The aim of the research is to develop nuclear fuels that can tolerate loss of active cooling for a considerably longer period than the existing fuel designs and prevent or delay the release of radionuclides during an accident.
 This research is focused on reconsidering the design of fuel pellets and cladding, as well as the interactions between the two.

 Spent nuclear fuel

 Used nuclear fuel is a complex mixture of the fission products, uranium, plutonium, and the transplutonium metals.
 In fuel which has been used at high temperature in power reactors it is common for the fuel to be heterogeneous; often the fuel will contain nanoparticles of platinum group metals such as palladium.
 Also the fuel may well have cracked, swollen, and been heated close to its melting point.
 Despite the fact that the used fuel can be cracked, it is very insoluble in water, and is able to retain the vast majority of the actinides and fission products within the uranium dioxide crystal lattice.
 The radiation hazard from spent nuclear fuel declines as its radioactive components decay, but remains high for many years.
 For example 10 years after removal from a reactor, the surface dose rate for a typical spent fuel assembly still exceeds 10,000 rem/hour, resulting in a fatal dose in just minutes.